-I’ve dealt with many travellers who express mild surprise when they cruise or take a power catamaran into Melbourne or Sydney, only to find themselves in a relatively modern city.
+I’ve dealt with many travelers who express mild surprise when they cruise or take a power catamaran into Melbourne or Sydney, only to find themselves in a relatively modern city.
 The stereotype of burnt red desert, kangaroos hopping around the backyard and leathery-tanned locals in akubra hats isn’t a complete myth, however.
-You just have to be willing to get off the beaten track to find it.
+You just have to be willing to get off the beaten track to find those legendary Australian outback towns.

-Australian country towns are increasingly popular destinations with travellers due to the second year working visa, where the Australian government offers an extra year’s stay to foreigners in exchange for 3 months of rural work.
+Australian country towns are increasingly popular destinations with travellers due to the second year working visa.
+The Australian government offers an extra year’s stay to foreigners in exchange for 3 months of rural work.
 That allows for the next 9 months travelling and backpacking around Australia.

 Normanton is a small cattle town situated right at the base of the giant Northern tip of Australia.

 It is hot all year round, with highs that rarely dip below 30° Celsius (85° Fahrenheit) at any time of year.
 Along with cattle, the prawning industry is a major source of income for the town so you are sure to find some of the best reef and beef Australia can offer.

 There a numerous heritage listed sites in the town as well as the famous Purple Pub.
 In recent years Normanton is growing in popularity with tourists but it is still great option for a true outback town experience.

 Dingo Beach is an awesome option because it gives you a genuine Australian small town experience right next to one of the more stunning beaches you’re likely to find anywhere.